Bacillus thuringiensis: Genetics

 Some strains are known to carry the same genes that produce enterotoxins in B. cereus, and so it is possible that the entire B. cereus sensu lato group may have the potential to be enteropathogens.

 The proteins that B. thuringiensis is most known for are encoded by cry genes.
 In most strains of B. thuringiensis, these genes are located on a plasmid (in other words cry is not a chromosomal gene in most strains).
 If these plasmids are lost it becomes indistinguishable from B. cereus as B. thuringiensis has no other species characteristics.
 Plasmid exchange has been observed both naturally and experimentally both within B.t. and between B.t. and two congeners, B. cereus and B. mycoides.

 plcR is an indispensable transcription regulator of most virulence factors, its absence greatly reducing virulence and toxicity.
 Some strains do naturally complete their life cycle with an inactivated plcR.
 It is half of a two-gene operon along with the heptapeptide papR. papR is part of quorum sensing in B. thuringiensis.

 Various strains including Btk ATCC 33679 carry plasmids belonging to the wider pXO1-like family.
 (The pXO1 family being a B. cereus-common family with members of ≈330kb length.
 They differ from pXO1 by replacement of the pXO1 pathogenicity island.)
 The insect parasite Btk HD73 carries a pXO2-like plasmid (pBT9727) lacking the 35kb pathogenicity island of pXO2 itself, and in fact having no identifiable virulence factors.
 (The pXO2 family does not have replacement of the pathogenicity island, instead simply lacking that part of pXO2.)

 The genomes of the B. cereus group may contain two types of introns, dubbed group I and group II.
-B.t strains have variously 0-5 group Is and 0-13 group IIs.
+B.t strains have variously 0–5 group Is and 0–13 group IIs.

 There is still insufficient information to determine whether chromosome-plasmid coevolution to enable adaptation to particular environmental niches has occurred or is even possible.

-Common with B. cereus but so far not found elsewhere - including in other members of the species group - are the efflux pump BC3663, the N-acyl-L-amino-acid amidohydrolase BC3664, and the methyl-accepting chemotaxis protein BC5034.
+Common with B. cereus but so far not found elsewhere – including in other members of the species group – are the efflux pump BC3663, the N-acyl-L-amino-acid amidohydrolase BC3664, and the methyl-accepting chemotaxis protein BC5034.

-Proteome

-Has similar proteome diversity to close relative B. cereus.